pedcremo/letgo_test/README.md

     1. Execute the php app/console server:run command.
     2. Browse to the http://localhost:8000/api/twitter/{twitter_profile_user} URL to test the endpoint.

+* Test your application:
+    1. phpunit is the testing tool.
+Install it.sudo apt-get install phpunit
+    2. To run unit tests simply execute phpunit in the project root

 Example. http://localhost:8000/api/twitter/nicklaus_
 This api endpoint retrieves the last 10 tweets of a given user as a last parameter.
 In this case nicklaus_.